The Ultimate Guide Of Things To Do In Parris Island

 - Hours: Monday – Friday [ 7:30am – 4pm ]

-Once you are settled in, you will enjoy the monthly happenings between Tri-Command and MCCS, the events are endless.
-Trick or treating is pretty popular, and the Polar Express adventure.
-During Christmas, Santa comes out on the firetruck and passes gifts out to all the good little kids in the neighborhood.
+Once settled in, you will enjoy the monthly happenings between Tri-Command and MCCS, the things to do on Parris Island are endless.
+Trick or treating is pretty popular, as is the Polar Express adventure.
+Santa comes out on the firetruck during Christmas and passes gifts to the neighborhood’s good little kids.
 The lending locker on base will assist you with borrowing the basics needed before your stuff has arrived from the move.

 1. Wake Village